bobabebell/week-1/Lab/Lab1-1/Readme.md

 ## Questions
 1. How this code can sort number from smaller to larger

-Answer:
+Answer: it will swap when first value larger than next value and run compare again.

 2. What if two numbers equal, what will happen?

-Answer:
+Answer: skip and process next value.

 3. How many times at line 24 will be executed (as a function of the size of input)

-Answer:
+Answer: 27

 4. Why we need flag variable ?

-Answer:
+Answer: for check and swap number again.

 5. When we remove the flag variable, the code will run faster or slower? in which scenario?

-Answer:
+Answer:faster because process will finnish without flag 's loop.